Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Introduction

-In Sec.~(\ref{sec:Model}), we discuss the non-minimal coupling model of the electromagnetic fields with gravity and briefly discuss the procedure to obtain the photon dispersion relation in arbitrary background.
-In Sec.~(\ref{sec:Sultana-Dyer metric}), we briefly discuss the properties of the Sultana-Dyer black hole and the conserved quantities in this space-times.
-In Sec. \eqref{sec:Dispersionrelations}, we obtain the modified dispersion relations in the local inertial frame for the Schwarzschild and Sultana-Dyer black holes.
-In Sec. \eqref{sec:Def-Angle}, we evaluate the difference in the deflection angles for the two polarization modes at the radius of photon sphere for the Schwarzschild and Sultana-Dyer black holes.
-We also obtain the constraint on non-minimal coupling constant $\lambda$.
-In Sec. \eqref{sec:Comparison}, we obtain the quantitative difference in the deflection angle for Sultana-Dyer black hole from Schwarzschild.
-In Sec.~\eqref{sec:conclusion}, we conclude by discussing the implications of our work for future observations.
-Appendices \eqref{sec:conserved-quantities-diff-metrics} - \eqref{sec:lambda from EM tensor} contain detailed calculations.
+This paper is organized as follows: In Section~\ref{sec:Model}, we discuss the non-minimal coupling model of the electromagnetic fields with gravity and briefly discuss the procedure to obtain the photon dispersion relation in arbitrary 4D space-time.
+In Section~\ref{sec:Sultana-Dyer metric}, we briefly discuss the properties of the Sultana--Dyer black hole and the conserved quantities in this space-time.
+In Section \ref{sec:Dispersionrelations}, we obtain the modified dispersion relations in the local inertial frame for the Schwarzschild and Sultana--Dyer black holes.
+In Section \ref{sec:Def-Angle}, we evaluate the expressions for the deflection angles and total deflection angles for all polarization modes as a function of distance from the Schwarzschild (two polarization modes) and Sultana--Dyer (three polarization modes) black holes.
+We also obtain the constraint on the non-minimal coupling parameter $\lambda$.
+In Section \ref{sec:Comparison}, we obtain the quantitative difference in the total deflection angle for the Sultana--Dyer black hole from the Schwarzschild.
+In Section~\ref{sec:conclusion}, we conclude by discussing the implications of our work for future observations.
+Appendixes \ref{sec:Dispersion relation with Kerr metric}--\ref{sec:lambda from EM tensor} contain calculation details.

-In this work, we use $(-, +, +, +)$ signature for the 4-D space-time metric.
-Greek alphabets denote the 4-dimensional space-time coordinates, and Latin alphabets denote the 3-dimensional spatial coordinates.
+In this work, we use the $(-, +, +, +)$ signature for the 4D space-time metric.
+Greek alphabets denote the four-dimensional space-time coordinates, and Latin alphabets denote the three-dimensional spatial coordinates.